A coupled finite element-virtual element method for thermomechanical analysis of electronic packaging structures: Numerical Examples

 \subsection{FC-BGA Model}

 The fourth numerical example examines the thermomechanical performance of a Flip-Chip Ball Grid Array (FC-BGA) packaging structure under thermal loading conditions.
 FC-BGA packaging technology offers advantages of high integration density and superior performance with excellent product reliability and stability, making it widely adopted in high-performance processors and advanced semiconductor devices.
 As illustrated in Fig.~\ref{fig:fc_bga_model}, the computational model consists of six distinct components: mold compound, silicon die, adhesive epoxy, BT substrate, solder balls, and FR-4 PCB.
 The geometric dimensions of each component are detailed in Table~\ref{tab:fc_bga_dimensions}.
+The solder balls are uniformly distributed with a pitch of H=1.24 mm.

 The material properties detailed in Table~\ref{tab:fc_bga_materials} show significant variations in thermal and mechanical characteristics that contribute to complex thermomechanical interactions.
-The boundary conditions are defined as follows: the bottom surface is fully constrained, the silicon die temperature is set to $T = 500~^\circ$C, the upper surface of the mold compound and lower surface of the FR-4 PCB are maintained at the given temperature $T = 50~^\circ$C, and all remaining surfaces are treated as thermally insulated.
+The boundary conditions are defined as follows: the bottom surface is fully constrained and other boundaries of the model are set as free boundaries, the silicon die temperature is set to $T = 500~^\circ$C, the upper surface of the mold compound and lower surface of the FR-4 PCB are maintained at the given temperature $T = 50~^\circ$C, and all remaining surfaces are treated as thermally insulated.
 This configuration creates a severe thermal gradient across the package with substantial thermal expansion mismatches ranging from 2.8 $\times$ 10$^{-6}$ $^\circ$C$^{-1}$ for silicon to 90 $\times$ 10$^{-6}$ $^\circ$C$^{-1}$ for adhesive epoxy, generating significant thermomechanical stresses that make this an excellent test case for evaluating the FE-VE coupling methodology in complex multi-material electronic packaging applications where reliability assessment is critical.